s52/visual-studio-gitignore/README.md

 - Edited 10 Apr 2018 to add app.config web.config and Passwords.cs
 - Edited 10 Apr 2018 to add Connections.cs and Private.cs
+- Edited 10 Apr 2018 to remove app.config and web.config
 - This repository is in **Dropbox\copyable-code\visual-studio-gitignore** not git-projects

 ## Recommendations for Storing Private Data